GREENACRES, Fla. — Families inside a Greenacres apartment complex are finally getting some relief after being left without power for 16 days.

 "We have to put $40 per day for gasoline," one resident said.

 "That's unacceptable.
 It's not livable like this.
 We can't eat every day at the restaurant," another resident added.

-The city of Greenacres said it is in communication with its attorney regarding this situation and they have the property manager slated to appear for their next code hearing.
+The city has the property manager slated to appear at its next code hearing.